piglerorg/pigler/README.md

 * [ ] ~~Icon color change depending on theme (as stated in docs)~~
 * [x] Implement indicator icons and various images formats support
 * [x] Find a workaround for missing indicators bug until any system indicator is shown on Symbian Belle
+* [x] Implement tap handling/callbacking for indicators for native
-* [ ] Implement tap handling/callbacking for indicators
+* [] Implement tap handling/callbacking for indicators for Java
 * [ ] ~~Implement a plugin for status pane top indicators~~
 * [x] Implement icon sending and resizing
 * [ ] ~~Notifications saving to DB and load them on system start~~